ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

         where TUserLogin : IdentityUserLogin<TKey>, new()
         where TUserToken : IdentityUserToken<TKey>, new()
 ```
-And that’s the casting mentioned at the previous section happens.
+Implementing IUserPasswordStore<TUser> makes possible the casting mentioned at the previous section happens.
 As seen here now our Password becomes PasswordHash at EasyUser in order to implement IUserPasswrodStore for EasyUserStore.
 We also implemented IUserPasswordStore so we again can hash password [EasyUserStore](/src/Ambseny.WebAplication/Data/User/EasyUserStore.cs)